puppetlabs/puppet-data-service/README.md

 ### Backup and Restore Procedure

-The basic procedure for backing up the PDS is issuing a GET to each API endpoint, once for users, hiera-data, and nodes to output all values as a single JSON blob then transforming that data to be an appropriate data structure for doing a mass add through a POST at a later day.
-For the data dumped from a GET to be valid for restoration it needs to be contained in a JSON hash key of `resources`.
+The basic procedure for backing up the PDS is running the `pds-cli` list sub-command against each endpoint, once for user, hiera, and node to output all values as a single JSON blob then transforming that data to be an appropriate data structure for doing a mass add through the `pds-cli` create endpoint at a later date.
+For the data dumped from a list to be valid for restoration it needs to be contained in a JSON hash key of `resources`.

-**Example API output:**
+**Example CLI output:**
 ```
 [
     {